-If you are filming a video that you want to distribute or sell, you are going to need release forms to be signed.
-Release forms for video production are basically contracts that say a person has given you permission to film them or their property.
-It’s crucial that you have release forms for all of the actors and copyright materials used in your video.
+If you are filming a video that you want to distribute or sell, you are going to need talent release agreements to be signed.
+Talent Release forms for video production are basically contracts that say a person has given you permission to film them or their property.
+It’s crucial that you have these legal agreement release forms for all of the actors and copyright materials used in your video.
 This will protect you and your video from legal issues, such as an actor not wanting you to use their image after filming or any copyright products appearing in your video production.
 The types people you need to sign a release form are:

 – Any actors that appear in your video, including voice actors.